Experience rating does damage to injured workers and the workers’ compensation system:

 Unfair to employers who play by the rules

 Experience rating rewards employers who reduce their claims costs.
 This means that an employer who has an excellent safety record, and who has invested in the latest and best safety technology but who has the misfortune of having a workplace accident, may be paying significantly more than a competitor who has multiple safety violations.
-The employer who reports claims will face a financial penalty while an employer who hides or suppresses claims could be rewarded with a hefty reward (a rebate under the current system, or a lower premium rate under the proposed framework).
+The employer who reports claims will face a financial penalty while an employer who hides or suppresses claims could be rewarded with a hefty reward (a rebate or lower premium rate).

 Among the bad apples are employers who hire workers from temporary agencies for risky work in order to avoid the experience rating consequences of unsafe work.
 This contributes to the growing ranks of workers in precarious work.